 Rise of the Resistance Height Requirement: 40 inches (102 cm) tall

-Galaxy’s Edge Rise of the Resistance attraction is unlike any other theme park ride we have ever experienced.
+Galaxy’s Edge Rise of the Resistance is unlike any other theme park ride we have ever experienced.
 It has a cohesive story line, two different parts to the attraction, and several wow moments that are too special to spoil.

 Right now there is no traditional standby queue for Rise of the Resistance.
 Guests can reserve a spot in a boarding group via the My Disney Experience App once they are inside Hollywood Studios park.

 Set Up The My Disney Experience App Ahead Of Time

 Download the My Disney Experience app (Google Android, Apple iOS) ahead of time and link everyone in your group to the account.
 Obtaining boarding passes for Rise of the Resistance is similar to making FastPass reservations on the app.

 Be Ready To Reserve Your Boarding Group